-Stanford Medical School Essay #1
+Stanford Medical School essay #1: Practice Setting

 What do you see as the most likely practice scenario for your future medical career?

-- Private Practice
+- Non-Academic Clinical Practice

 - Health Policy

-- Public Health
+- Public Health/Community Health

-- Health Care Administration
+- Global Health

 In asking this question, the school wants to determine how extensive your clinical experience is and how knowledgeable you are about the different methods of medical care delivery.
 Be honest in selecting the area of your interest.
 By describing the experience you have in this area to explain why you prefer it over others, you will convince the adcom of your realistic understanding of the practice of medicine.
 Create a list of “knowledge, skills and attitudes” to explain as support for your interest in this field.
 Your conclusion could provide an explanation for how and why their program would be the best to support your pursuit of a career in this arena.

-Stanford Medical School Essay #3
+Stanford Medical School essay #2: Curricular Interests

 Given the unique feature of their curriculum, the scholarly concentration, review the possibilities and select those that reflect your research background and interests.
 How extensive is your research experience in this area?
 Do you have training in special techniques or laboratory methods in this area?
 How will the mentorship, coursework and research experience available at Stanford University SOM assist you in meeting your academic and professional goals?
 If your prior research experience has allowed you to impact the delivery of medical care, how will further expertise and experience enhance your contribution to patient care?

-Stanford Medical School Essay #4 (Optional)
+Stanford Medical School essay #8 (Optional)

 Please include anything else that will help us understand better how you may uniquely contribute to Stanford Medicine?
 (1000 characters)

 This is an optional essay that gives you space to discuss anything else relevant to your application to Stanford.
 You should not repeat earlier material.
-This can include specific experiences that you would like to explain or a specific connection to Stanford that you want to elaborate for the admissions committee.
+This can include specific experiences that you would like to explain or a specific connection to Stanford on which you want to elaborate for the admissions committee.